sotec-iot/hono-extras/device-communication/README.md

   image: "eclipse/hono-device-communication"
 ````

-By running maven package, install or deploy will automatically build the docker image and if push is enabled it will
+By running maven package, install or deploy the docker image will automatically be built and if push is enabled it will
-push the image
+push the image to the registry specified in the image path.
-to the given registry.

 ## OpenApi Contract-first

-For creating the endpoints, Vertx takes the openApi definition file and maps every endpoint operation-ID with a specific
+For creating the endpoints, Vert.x takes the openApi definition file and maps every endpoint operation-ID with a
-Handler
-function.
+specific handler function.

 ## Handlers

 Handlers are providing callBack functions for every endpoint.
-Functions are going to be called automatically from vertx
+Functions are going to be called automatically from the
-server every time a request is received.
+Vert.x server every time a request is received.

-## Adding a new Endpoint
+## Adding a new endpoint

-Adding new Endpoint steps:
+Adding new endpoint steps:

-1. Add Endpoint in openApi file and set an operationId
+1. Add endpoint in openApi (hono-device-communication-v1.yaml) and swagger (hono-endpoint.yaml) file and set an
-2. Use an existing const Class or create a new one under /config and set the operation id name
+   operationId in the openApi file
+2. Depending on the endpoint, create a new HttpEndpointHandler or use an existing one (in case it's a new one, add it to
+   the availableHandlerServices within the VertxHttpHandlerManagerService)
-3. Implement an HttpEndpointHandler and set the Routes
+3. Implement the method and set the routes within the handler

 ## PubSub Events

-Application subscribes and uses to the following topics:
+The application publishes and subscribes to the following topics:

+publish:
-1. TENANT_ID.command
+* TENANT_ID.command

+subscribe:
-2. TENANT_ID.command_response
+* TENANT_ID.command_response
-3. TENANT_ID.event
+* TENANT_ID.event
-4. TENANT_ID.event.state
+* TENANT_ID.event.state
-5. registry-tenant.notification
+* registry-tenant.notification

-## Automatically create PubSub topics and subscriptions
+## Automatically create and delete PubSub topics and subscriptions

-Application creates all tenants topics and subscriptions when:
+The application creates tenant topics and subscriptions when:

-1. Application starts if are not exist
+* The application starts, if they do not exist already
-2. New tenant is created
+* A new tenant is created

+The application deletes tenant topics and subscriptions when:

+* A tenant is deleted